-It feels weird writing up an Asus ROG Ally review given its April Fool’s reveal date shenanigans.
-Yet, here I am, about to delve into why the handheld is a worthy Steam Deck rival that challenges Valve on both price and specs.
+Valve has led the charge on PC gaming handhelds, but in this Asus ROG Ally review, I’ll delve into why the handheld is a worthy Steam Deck rival that challenges Valve on both price and specs.
 That’s not to say this particular portable powerhouse is perfect, and some of its strengths double up as weaknesses.
-However, I firmly believe the device will disrupt the portable PC scene as we know it, as using the ROG Ally provokes the same excitement I had for the Deck when it launched last year.
+However, I believe the device will disrupt the portable PC scene as we know it, as using the ROG Ally provokes the same excitement I had for the Deck when it launched last year.
+But is it the best handheld gaming PC?
+Let’s find out.

 Asus ROG Ally specs